SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

 ## Tidy evaluation

-Another core tenet of the tidyverse is tidy evaluation via data masking, which facilitates:
+Another core tenet of the tidyverse is *tidy evaluation* via data masking, which facilitates:

 - using variable/column names without having to refer to data frame name
-- tidy selection to identify variables based on their position, name, or type
+- identifying variables based on their position, name, or type

-In base R there is similar functionality using attach(pg_df) or `data =` arguments in functions like `lm`.
-Tidyverse functions take those ideas and make them consistent and therefore operational in a reliable manner beyond interactive programming.
+In base R there is similar functionality using `attach(pg_df)` or `data = pg_df` arguments in functions like `lm`.
+Tidyverse functions take those ideas and make them consistent and operational in a reliable manner beyond usage in interactive programming.
 {:.notes}

 ===